jonasbb/padding-aint-enough/research/next-steps.md

 Implemented so far is a Damerau–Levenshtein distance with custom costs.
 Other distance algorithms and maybe even ML could be applied.

+#### RNN

+We can use one hot encoding to encode the different packet and gap sizes.
+The sequences can then be padded to the longest sequence.
+The longest sequence is around nine times larger than the average sequence for the no DNSSEC dataset.

 ### TBD

 Create measure of impact.
 How likely is an impact on privacy.

 Given a trace, how large is the k for k-anonymity.

+## Countermeasures

+* Different padding options?
+* Differential Privacy?
+    * Add noisy requests
+    * Add bogus RRsets into responses
+* Make trace look like other trace

 ## Limitations / Assumptions